PiquelOrganization/docs.piquel.fr/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "[CHANGE] "
+title: "[FEAT] "
-labels: enhancement
+labels: feature
 assignees: ''

 ---

-**What feature does the change concern?**
+**What feature would you like to add?**
-The feature that needs to be changed.
+The feature that you would like to add.

-**What change would you like to make?**
-A clear and concise description of what you want to change.

 **Would you be willing to make the change yourself?**